Can European cities lead on climate action? – DW – 09/10/2024

 As part of an EU initiative, 112 cities are hoping to rise to the challenge.

-100 from across the EU and 12 from associated countries such as the UK and Turkey were selected to receive support in their efforts to rapidly
+100 from across the European Union and 12 from associated countries such as the United Kingdom and Turkey were selected to receive support in their efforts to rapidly

 By comparison most countries around the world are falling short of the 45% reduction in emissions that scientists say are needed by the end of the decade if the world is to avoid the most catastrophic impacts of climate change.

-Thomas Osdoba, program director of NetZeroCities, an EU-funded project supporting the cities mission, says many of those selected share similar challenges, including old buildings that are difficult to retrofit, car-centric urban planning, limited renewable infrastructure as well as the constraints of national policies and slow investment cycles.
+Thomas Osdoba, program director of NetZeroCities, an EU-funded project supporting the cities mission, says many of those selected share similar challenges.
+These include old buildings that are difficult to retrofit, car-centric urban planning, limited renewable infrastructure as well as the constraints of national policies and slow investment cycles.

 Helsinki closes coal plants

-However, Osdoba highlights Helsinki as a leading example of turning climate ambitions into reality.
+However, Osdoba highlights the Finnish capital, Helsinki, as a leading example of turning climate ambitions into reality.

-While Finland has committed to climate neutrality by 2035, its capital is aiming to reach this in 2030 by an 80% reduction in greenhouse gas emissions.
-So far, they almost halved emissions since 1990.
+While Finland has committed to climate neutrality by 2035, Helsinki is aiming to reach this in 2030 by an 80% reduction in greenhouse gas emissions.
+So far, the city has almost halved emissions since 1990.

-As is the case for most cities, heating and transport are main sources of Helsinki's emissions.
-Over the next year, after closing the second of its two coal plants, the Finnish capital is set to slash its heating emissions and switch to keeping the city warm through a combination of electric boilers, bioenergy and heat pumps.
+As is the case for most cities, heating and transport are the main sources of Helsinki's emissions.
+Over the next year, after closing the second of its two coal plants, the Finnish capital is set to slash its heating emissions and switch to keeping the city warm through a combination of electric boilers, bioenergy and heat pumps .

 The capital is also aiming to tackle transport, the second biggest emission source, by promoting electric vehicle use and developing the charging network, as well extending its public tramway system.